mattcroat/joy-of-code/posts/learn-how-sveltekit-works/learn-how-sveltekit-works.md

 }
 ```

-This is a trivial example but it shows the benefits of having a backend because you can cherry-pick data you want before you pass it back to the client without the user having to pay the cost.
+This shows the benefit of having a backend because you can cherry-pick data you want before you pass it back to the client without the user having to pay the cost.

 You might be used to doing something like this in a traditional single page application regardless where you fetch the data from.